Review: Fire Emblem - Three Condos

 Fire Emblem: Three Houses for the Nintendo Switch is one of Nintendo’s biggest in-house releases of 2019, and if my Twitter feed is anything to go by, one of the best releases as well.
 While previous Fire Emblem games have seen commercial and critical success in the United States, the series’ more recent titles (Awakening and Fates) have been mostly restricted to Nintendo’s handheld devices, so Three Houses was meant to be seen as the franchise’s grand return to mainstream consoles, starting with the Switch.
 While Fire Emblem is an established franchise with plenty of veterans, the Switch release means that there was likely going to be a lot of newcomers to the series that may have never played any of the games prior, me included.
 My exposure to Fire Emblem prior to Three Houses was only through Smash, so it was due time for me to actually experience the actual games they represent.
 On a more general note, I decided to give the games “ratings” as an attempt to quantify my thoughts, but rather than use a number scale, I’ll give my personal opinion on whether a game is worth buying at retail price or whether it’s only really worth it if one can get it on sale; after all I’m only writing pieces on games I believe are worthy enough to be played, so it’s just a matter of how good the game is (will be retroactively giving ratings to previously reviewed games).

 Obviously as I’ve only played a single route of the 3/4 total routes in the game I am only able to really speak about that particular play-through, though based on the overall character interactions I can probably assume that the storytelling is roughly on par with each route with each one’s favorite coming down to personal preference.
 That said, for the Black Eagles Crimson Flower route (the details of how to actually play this route is spoiler territory so I won’t elaborate more), I found the story to be enjoyable and good at maintaining my interest through the course of my play-through, with a few unpredictable elements to keep me on my toes.
 The fact that the story is split into months with each major, story-progressing mission happening at the end of the month (before that you engage in the various monastery activities) definitely can be distracting from the main narrative; in some parts of the story where I’m constantly at war, yet here I am in the monastery fishing and planting herbs.
-The world-building is great though, and the writers were able to create a complex universe with interesting mechanics, political systems, and ideology clashes.
+The world-building is great though, and the writers were able to create a complex universe with interesting mechanics, political systems, and ideological clashes.
 My main criticism of the writing is that a lot of the side villains are extremely uninteresting and feel like stereotypical evil-just-to-be-evil characters.
 It’s made less severe by the fact the main antagonists are great, but for all the effort they put into developing the main cast it feels really lacking in comparison.
 At the end of the day, the writing certainly holds up to keep the play-through interesting and intriguing enough to make me want to re-visit it from the perspectives of the other houses.

 Where the writing’s greatest strengths are, in my opinion, is in the game’s characters.
 Building support/rapport between characters is so enjoyable in this game largely because the character interactions are all excellently done, and the way each of your students grows throughout the story is honestly amazing.
 A lot of the characters start off as rather one-note stereotype templates, but as the story unfolds and you take the time to build up relationships between them and learn about their backgrounds, they each start developing into very three-dimensional characters that are very easy to get attached to.
 Each character’s relationship with other characters come in levels (from C to S), and as each character’s bond levels up their interactions also improve, and I find it super satisfying to see characters that once despised each other grow to respect each other (bonus points if it’s a character you had a bad initial impression of).
 Perhaps this is partly due to my own experiences as somebody who has taught before, but who doesn’t like seeing your students go from little shits into complex, respectable individuals?
 This can go the other way as well; from the start of the game you are required to pick a single house to join which means there are going to be characters that you cannot add to your team, and (POTENTIAL/DEBATABLE MINOR SPOILERS AHEAD) due to the nature of the three different houses clashing with each other you’re going to eventually run into situations where students from the other houses end up as your enemies.
 This would feel even worse in subsequent play-throughs, being forced to fight against characters whom you’ve grown to love from playing the previous routes, though you could avoid that by recruiting the other students.
 What’s even better?
 Some of these character interactions even change depending on which route you’re playing, which makes sense since they’re factions have changed and thus their situations have changed as well.
-Some characters in particular change significantly depending on what route you’re playing, which is excellent attention to detail on behalf of the writers.
+Some characters in particular change significantly depending on what route you’re playing, which is an excellent attention to detail on behalf of the writers.

-Aside from the writing and the gameplay which are the meat and potatoes, another great thing I appreciated about the game was its soundtrack.
+Aside from the writing and the gameplay which are the meat and potatoes, another great thing I appreciated about the game was the soundtrack.
 The theme that plays before the start screen, the various ambient music, and fight music are all excellent to listen to (any soundtrack that properly appreciates the cello is A+ in my book), which is pretty important considering this is a game you’re going to be spending a lot of time on, so having bad music playing in the background will definitely detract from the experience.
 Also, while I would say each route is a fun experience standalone, at least from a narrative perspective, the game really needs all of its major routes to be played through in order to fully understand the world and the characterizations/motivations of the central characters as each route is intentionally structured to favor its specific protagonist (similar to the Fate: Stay/Night visual novel’s narrative structure), and NG+ makes each subsequent route easier, and arguably more fun as you have more freedom to recruit and customize your roster.
 With that being said, overall, Fire Emblem: Three Houses is a solid turn-based game, that is greatly enhanced by its excellent character writing, so I would highly recommend this to anybody who can tolerate turn-based games and enjoys good character development in a story.

 Rating: Absolutely worth at retail price, even for people who weren’t a fan of the franchise initially.